Shubham7601/VideoGameSales-EDA/README.md

 # VideoGameSales-EDA

+Here's a quick overview of what I worked on:

+🔍 Exploratory Data Analysis (EDA)

+Cleaned the dataset by handling missing values — replaced nulls using mean (for numerical) and mode (for categorical).

+Visualized total global sales and number of games per genre using bar plots.

+Compared sales trends across North America, Europe, and Japan using line plots for deeper regional insights.

+Identified the Top 10 globally selling video games for a quick performance benchmark.

+Created a heatmap to analyze the relationship between top publishers and game genres.

+📊 Data Visualization Highlights

+Used pie charts to showcase the regional distribution of global sales — providing a clear view of market share.

+Emphasized actionable insights with clean, interactive visuals.

+🤖 Machine Learning & Prediction

+Trained a Random Forest Regressor and a Linear Regression model to predict global sales.

+Evaluated both models using Root Mean Squared Error (RMSE) and R² score to measure performance.

+Compared actual vs predicted sales to assess model accuracy.

 Key Insights:

 1. Platform: Some platforms (like PlayStation or Xbox) have significantly higher global sales compared to others.